AMN-SHK/UnibotFM/data/nlu.md

 - evening snacks menu
 - canteen menu
 - can i get lunch menu
+- whats in food

 ## intent:non_veg
-- Does college provide nonveg food?
+- Does college provide nonveg food
-- Is non veg food is available ?
+- Is non veg food is available
-- Canteen have Non Veg food ?
+- Canteen have Non Veg food
 - can i get chicken here
-- canteen have chicken, fish, mutton ?
+- canteen have chicken, fish, mutton
 - non-veg
 - non veg food
+- nonveg
+- is nonveg food allowed in college
+- can we get fish in college
+- is pescatarian food available
+- can we get egg based food

 <!-- Location Related -->
 ## intent:directions